TobitSoftware/chayns-toolkit/README.md

 ### Image Assets

-Images with `.png`, `.jpg`, `.jpeg` or `.gif` extensions can be imported into your components and will be automatically be included in the bundle.
-An image modules default export will be it's final url:
+Images with `.png`, `.jpg`, `.jpeg`, `.gif` or `.webp` extensions can be imported into your components and will be automatically be included in the bundle.
+The default export of an image module will be it's URL:

 ```jsx
 import imgSrc from "./my-image.png"